- Chart

 - High debt levels

-- Fluctuations in occupancy rates
+- Susceptible to fluctuations in interest rates

 Opportunities